greyhoundforty/roks-icd-workshop/workshop/GETSTARTED.md

     ![Get Clusters App](https://dsc.cloud/quickshare/Shared-Image-2019-09-16-09-53-30.png)

 4. You will be added to the IBM Lab account and granted access to a cluster.
 Note the name of your cluster.
-It will be something like: `roks-xx`.
+It will be something like: `roksd10-xx` or `roksd12-xx`.

     ![Cluster assigned](https://dsc.cloud/quickshare/cluster-assigned.png)